CryptechTest/minetest_doc_items/API.md

 Sometimes, a long description is not neccessary because the item is already exhaustively explained by factoids.

+For very simple items, consider using one of the text templates mentioned above.

 Minimal style guide: Use complete sentences.